nasa/fprime/docs/UsersGuide/dev/configuring-fprime.md

 The `Os::Queue` class stores a queue name as private data.
 Table 35 provides the macro for this feature.
 The `Os::Task` class stores a task name as private data.
 Table 35 provides the macro for this feature as well.

-**Table 35.** Macros for object naming, queue naming, and task namining
+**Table 35.** Macros for object naming, queue naming, and task naming

 | Macro                    | Definition                                  | Default | Valid Values      |
 | ------------------------ | ------------------------------------------- |---------|-------------------|